 To build a solid foundation in family engagement, professional development plans should be comprehensive and include training, supervision, recognition, and information about career options.

 Regular opportunities to come together as a community of learners helps providers, directors, and staff find mutual support and ideas for turning training and information into action.

 These opportunities are also important for cross-service area teams, such as teaching, family services, and home visiting professionals.

-STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Er Practices that are Syste and Comprehensive Building relationships with families requires specific skills and strategies.
-Providers, directors and staff par- ticipate in training and mentoring to develop strong, positive and effective relationships with families, including vulnerable families and families deal- ing with adversity.
-Providers, directors and staff build skills to produce supportive engage- ment that is reflective of individual families' cultures, strengths, and needs.
-Providers, directors and staff rely on ongoing mentoring and super- vision to develop strategies to support families who may have challenging circumstances.
-Providers, directors and and sustain a "communi as they exchange inform insights with staff from of that provide family supp meet regularly as "peer share questions and exp enhance family engager es and relationships with families.
-This best describes our program This best describes our program This best describes o Family engagement strategies are taught and incorporated into everyday practices.
+HIGH QUALITY TRAINING FOR ALL PROVIDERS, DIRECTORS AND STAFF STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Building relationships with families requires specific skills and strategies.
+Providers, directors and staff participate in training and mentoring to develop strong, positive and effective relationships with families, including vulnerable families and families dealing with adversity.
+Providers, directors and staff build skills to produce supportive engagement that is reflective of individual families' cultures, strengths, and needs.
+Providers, directors and staff rely on ongoing mentoring and supervision to develop strategies to support families who may have challenging circumstances.
+Providers, directors and staff initiate and sustain a "community of practice" as they exchange information and insights with staff from other agencies that provide family support.
+They meet regularly as "peer experts" to share questions and expertise to enhance family engagement practices and relationships with individual families. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program Family engagement strategies are taught and incorporated into everyday practices.
 All providers, directors and staff participate in training about what they as individuals can do and say in their daily interactions to promote family engagement.
 Training helps us all understand that "family engagement is everyone's business".
-Providers, directors and staff par- ticipate in training on specific family engagement strategies to promote progress with individual family goals and needs.
+Providers, directors and staff participate in training on specific family engagement strategies to promote progress with individual family goals and needs.
 Providers, directors and staff are familiar with, discuss, and use research on family and community engagement to enhance daily practice.
-Program-wide profession ment supports providers staff to work together act areas to promote family It also promotes the use form decisions about pro- and interactions with inco- lies over time. □ This best describes our program This best describes our program This best describes o Ongoing support promotes family engagement related skills.
-Program supervisors provide feedback and coaching on family engagement related practices at each staff mem- ber's annual evaluation.
+Program-wide professional development supports providers, directors and staff to work together across program areas to promote family engagement.
+It also promotes the use of data to inform decisions about program services and interactions with individual families over time. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program Ongoing support promotes family engagement related skills.
+Program supervisors provide feedback and coaching on family engagement related practices at each staff member's annual evaluation.
 Providers, directors and staff who work most closely with families participate in ongoing individualized mentoring and support on effective goal-oriented family engagement practices.
-All providers, directors a ticipate in family engage training, mentoring and munity partners are invit whenever possible.
-This best describes our program This best describes our program This best describes o nd staff initiate inity of practice" irmation and n other agencies oport.
-They er experts" to expertise to gement practicvith individual ional developers, directors and across program ily engagement. se of data to inprogram services ndividual famiand staff pargement related d support.
-Comvited to take part
+All providers, directors and staff participate in family engagement related training, mentoring and support.
+Community partners are invited to take part whenever possible. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program